Ph.D. in Mathematical Sciences

 Unsatisfactory Progress

-If the aforementioned milestones are not met, then the student must petition the graduate program committee to request extra time to meet the requirements or the student will be no longer be part of the Ph.D. program as of the following semester.
+If the aforementioned milestones are not met, then the student must petition the graduate program committee to request extra time to meet the requirements or the student will no longer be part of the Ph.D. program as of the following semester.